kopptr/svf-acolyte-guild/docs/index.md

 - Rubrics for [[Roman Rite Solemn Mass]], i.e. typical Sunday [[Mass]].
 - [[Epiclesis]] (for memorization by the [[Bell Ringer]]).
 - A listing of the different [[Mass|Masses]] the [[Guild of St. Stephen|Guild]] serves.
+- A listing of the previous year's [worship leaflets](https://svsc.info/worship-leaflets/).